Newsletter No. 25 – Social Law – September 2015

 - Freedom of expression: only abuse justifies dismissal

-- Refusal of the employee returning from paid leave to take up a similar position
+- Refusal of an employee returning from paid leave to take up a similar position

 - Economic dismissal